Menu

 Presidents Day is on the third Monday in February, in the United States, and here’s a look back at when the choir’s audience has included the country’s president.

-President John F. Kennedy talks to Cal Rollins, with President David O. McKay at right, after speaking in the Tabernacle in Salt Lake City, 1960.
+Then-Sen. John F. Kennedy talks to Cal Rollins, with President David O. McKay at right, after speaking in the Tabernacle in Salt Lake City, 1960. | Deseret News Archives

 Kennedy’s visit was one of five he made to the state.
 He stayed at the then-Hotel Utah.
 During his speech in the Salt Lake Tabernacle, 8,000 people were in the building, 2,500 in the Assembly Hall and 5,000 more on the grounds, according to the Deseret News archives.
 Later that year, the choir participated in the national broadcast honoring Kennedy after his death, according to the choir.

 U.S. President Jimmy Carter and President Spencer W. Kimball of The Church of Jesus Christ of Latter-day Saints enjoy the program in the Tabernacle on Temple Square in Salt Lake City on Dec.
 2, 1978.
-They were in the Tabernacle for National Family Week.
+They were in the Tabernacle for National Family Week. | Deseret News Archives

 The choir also performed at the Salt Lake Tabernacle when President Jimmy Carter visited in 1978.
 Carter’s visit was during National Family Week, and he was presented the Family Unity Award, a statuette titled “Love at Home,” from President Spencer W. Kimball, according to the American Presidency Project.
 (Carter also toured Temple Square in 1990 while on a layover en route home to Georgia, according to the Church News archives.)

-Tabernacle Chor in Washington, D.C.
+Tabernacle Choir in Washington, D.C.

 In addition to singing in the Salt Lake Tabernacle when U.S. presidents came to Salt Lake City, the choir has performed seven times at inaugurations of six U.S. presidents and also for three other presidents in Washington, D.C.